Attention Health Practitioners

 The other challenge is that there are all sorts of restrictions placed on how health practitioners can advertise or promote their business, whether in brochures, TV ads, or on their own websites – for details, visit the Australian Health Practitioner (AHPRA) Guidelines.

 If you are found in breach of the AHPRA Guidelines, it is a criminal offense and at time of writing, carries a fine of up to $5 000 (individual) or $10 000 (bodies corporate).
-And do you know who’s liable if one of your staff or a contractor stuffs up?
+And do you know who’s liable if one of your staff or a contractor gets it wrong?
 YOU, the health practitioner.
 So you will want to make sure that if you delegate or outsource any marketing tasks, that your employee or copywriter has more than a passing acquaintance with these guidelines!

 Here are just a few examples which could get you into hot water: